osisoft/PI-Interface-Emerson-Syncade-Docs/introduction/supported-features.md

 Some PI Batch Interfaces run against BES or MES that support equipment arbitration events.
 Those events provide precise time stamps for the start and end times of unit batches.
 Individual installations of BES/MES that support equipment arbitration events may not be configured to provide such events.
 In the event the BES/MES supports equipment arbitration events, but is configured to not provide them you should use the command line parameter: /noarbitration.
 Using /noarbitration will ensure that the interface:

-* Sets the start time of unit batches using the timestamp of the \"Unit Procedure Started\" event or the start of the next operation or phase for the unit, whichever is later.
+* Sets the start time of unit batches using the timestamp of the "Unit Procedure Started" event or the start of the next operation or phase for the unit, whichever is later.

-* Sets the end time of unit batches using the timestamp of the \"Unit Procedure Finished\" event or the end of the last operation or phase for the unit, whichever is earlier.
+* Sets the end time of unit batches using the timestamp of the "Unit Procedure Finished" event or the end of the last operation or phase for the unit, whichever is earlier.

-* For operation-level recipes, the interface uses the start time of the first phase as the start time for the parent operation and unit batch, and the timestamp of the \"Operation Finished\" message as the end time of the phase, operation and unit batch.
+* For operation-level recipes, the interface uses the start time of the first phase as the start time for the parent operation and unit batch, and the timestamp of the "Operation Finished" message as the end time of the phase, operation and unit batch.

 ## History recovery